FyroxEngine/Fyrox/README.md

 ## [Learning materials](https://rg3d-book.github.io)

-[Read the official rg3d book here.](https://rg3d-book.github.io) It is in early development stage, but it should help you start using the engine, also the book contains a series of tutorials that should help you to create your first game.
+[Read the official Fyrox book here.](https://rg3d-book.github.io) It is in early development stage, but it should help you start using the engine, also the book contains a series of tutorials that should help you to create your first game.